Your dedicated UK Office

 Drawing upon our international network of partners and custodians, our mission is to help you manage, control and grow your wealth, with a first class service tailored to your requirements, combined with the flexibility that the best family offices can provide.

-Building on the foundations laid by HBS SA in Geneva, HBS London Ltd continues the tradition of an unrelenting quest for serving our clients at excellence.
+Building on the foundations laid by HBS SA in Geneva, HBS London Ltd continues the tradition of an unrelenting quest for excellent client service.

 Independence, Flexibility, Service.
 What matters to you ?